manuelahoyos/JavaScript_Challenge/README.md

 # JavaScript Challenge

 ## Overview:
-In this assignment, a page containing a dynamic table that displays UFO data was created.
+In this assignment, an HTML page containing a dynamic table that displays UFO data was created.
 The table can be filtered by different criteria, and was created using JavaScript, HTML/CSS, and D3.

 ## Dataset:
 the UFO dataset was provided in the form of an array of JavaScript objects, containing the date, city, state, country, shape, duration in minutes, and comment for each sighting,